tsegall/fta/README.md

 * directory=&lt;directory for trace file&gt; (defaults to java.io.tmpdir)
 * samples=&lt;# samples to trace&gt; (defaults to 1000)

+For example:

+`$ export FTA_TRACE="enabled=true,director=/tmp,samples=10000"`

-This generates a file named &lt;Stream&gt;.fta with the inputs to th analysis for debugging.
+This generates a file named &lt;Stream&gt;.fta with the inputs to the analysis for debugging.

 ## Background Reading ##